microsoftgraph/microsoft-graph-docs-contrib/concepts/intune-concept-overview.md

 ### Manage apps

-You can use the Intune API to perform the following device management tasks:
+You can use the Intune API to perform the following app management tasks:

 - Deploy [apps to devices](../api-reference/v1.0/resources/intune_apps_mobileapp.md) or prevent apps from being deployed.
 - Manage access to [ebooks](../api-reference/v1.0/resources/intune_books_ebookinstallsummary.md) and related services.